emanuelen5/Chrome-Keyboard-Navigation/README.md

 # Chrome keyboard navigation

 ## Introduction
 I want to make an extension that makes it simpler to navigate websites without a mouse.
-Links is the largest problem.
+Links are the largest problem.
 The only way to properly select links is to tab until you reach link that you want to enter.

 ## Development